Guidance note 30 - Towards gender-responsive EITI implementation

 There may also be cases where implementing countries and companies already routinely collect gender-disaggregated data that could be useful to include in EITI Reports.
 National statistics offices are likely to collect and disseminate official labour statistics including data on employment in the oil, gas and mining sectors.

 On the company side, gender-disaggregated data on employees is a data stream that many companies may be collecting outside of EITI and publishing on their website and annual reports.
-Some companies might also be publishing employee gender-related data For instance, most mining companies that are members of the International Council on Mining and Metals and EITI supporters apply the reporting standards of the Global Reporting Initiative (GRI).
+For instance, most mining companies that are members of the International Council on Mining and Metals and EITI supporters apply the reporting standards of the Global Reporting Initiative (GRI).
 This includes gender reporting on hiring, parental leave, training, remuneration and governance (e.g. how many women are represented on the Board and hold executive positions, and how many women are employed in the rest of the company).

-Example: Company reporting on gender-disaggregated employment data by occupational level (Rio Tinto’s susinatability report)
+Example: Company reporting on gender-disaggregated employment data by occupational level (Rio Tinto’s sustainability report)

 Source: Rio Tinto (2019), Pioneering progress: 2018 Sustainable development report, accessible here.